Too hot to cook? These Instant Pot recipes will save you.

 But one can’t survive on ice cream and takeout alone.
 Lucky for me, my colleague Kiera Butler introduced me to a gadget that has since become wildly popular: the Instant Pot.
 It’s a tool that can replace all manner of other contraptions, like rice cookers and crockpots.
 But the function I prize above all others is its service as a pressure cooker—one that, since it’s well insulated and driven by electricity, adds very little heat to my kitchen, even as it cooks like an absolute demon.

 And I’ve since discovered a concept I had no idea existed: pressure steaming.
+You just drop a steamer basket into your pressure cooker, add a little water, and you’ve got a magical tool.
+You can take a rock-hard, whole potato or a halved butternut squash, and in a matter of minutes, bring it to the fork-tender stage.
+For potatoes, this technique is particularly amazing, because it allows you to rapidly cook them whole, in their peels, without diluting their flavor with lots of water, as happens when you steam or boil them after they’ve been cut up.
+Pressure-steamed whole potatoes make for potato-ier potato dishes.

-That is, you can take a rock-hard, whole potato or a halved butternut squash, and in a mater of minutes, bring it to the fork-tender stage.
-Once you get it there, you can just cut it up, add some fat and seasonings, and fast-brown it on the stove-top or under the broiler.
-For the potatoes, you can also cut them up, toss them in a vinaigrette, and declare them potato salad.
+Once you get the veggies steamed to perfection, you can just cut them up, add some fat and seasonings, and fast-brown on the stove-top or under the broiler.
+For the potatoes, you can also just cut them up, toss them in a vinaigrette, and create a fantastic potato salad, no oven-heating necessary.

 You can pursue this technique in any pressure cooker, not just an Instant Pot.
-But this countertop, electric-powered contraption works best for beating the kitchen heat.
+But this countertop, electric-powered contraption works great for beating the kitchen heat.

 Fast-Broiled Potatoes